jokeyrhyme/js-sub-array-tests/README.md

 This is quite different to @kangax's [original results](http://perfectionkills.com/how-ecmascript-5-still-does-not-allow-to-subclass-an-array/#summary).
 I can only guess that V8 does things differently compared to the browser JavaScript engines that were used in the original comparision.

+### Google Chrome

+- browser tests run in Chromium 26

+- same results as Node.JS

+It isn't surprising the Chrome repeats the Node.JS results, as they both use V8.

+### Mozilla Firefox

+- browser tests run in Firefox 20

+- same results as Node.JS

+Firefox's JavaScript engine is a modern ECMAScript 5.1 engine, just like V8.
+I'm starting to sense a pattern here.

 ## License
 Copyright (c) 2013 Ron Waldon